ubc-library-rc/gis-spatial-stories/content/project-design.md

 # Project Design
 {: .no_toc}

 The purpose of this workshop is to guide you through exploring the spatial aspect of your data so as to tell a story.
-Depending on your data and overarching project, right now you may have a varying degree of certainty around what story you want to tell and how you will go about composing it.
-Therefore, let's start by asking some questions to articulate help articulate your **objectives**, **constraints**, and **resources**.
-This, in turn, will help you decide on an **output format** and choose the right tools to make it happen.
+Depending on your data and progression in overarching project, you may have a varying degree of certainty around what story you want to tell and how you'll go about telling it.
+Therefore, let's start by asking some basic questions to articulate your **objectives**, **constraints**, and **resources**.
+This, in turn, will help you decide on an **output format** and tools to make it happen.

-As you reflect on the following questions, it can be helpful to write down your answers to refer to later.
-If this sounds useful, a Project Design Worksheet can be downloaded here:
+As you reflect on the following questions, it can be useful to write down your answers to refer to later.
+A Project Design Worksheet can be downloaded here:
 [Microsoft .docx version](./project-design-worksheet.docx) |  [Text file version](./project-design-worksheet.rtf)